Sewing needle: Types of hand sewing needles

+Parts of the sewing needle

+There are 6 parts to a sewing needle.
+The main section is called the shaft.
+The next part is called the shank.
+The shank is the part that is attached to a sewing machine or the part that is held to hand sew.
+Next is the groove.
+The groove is a dent that runs along the shaft.
+It allows for the thread to lie against the needle as it passes through the fabric.
+The eye is the next part of the needle.
+It is the hole near the tip of the needle that the thread is passed through.
+The scarf is the next portion of the sewing needle.
+It allows for the hook to form a stitch.
+The last part of a sewing needle is the point.
+The point is the tip of the needle that penetrates the fabric.

 Needle size

 Needle size is denoted by one or more numbers on the manufacturer's packet.
 The general convention for sizing of needles, like that of wire gauges, is that within any given class of needle the length and thickness of a needle increases as the size number decreases.
 For example, a size 9 needle will be thicker and longer than a size 12 needle.
 However, the needle sizes are not standardized and so a size 10 of one class may be (and in some cases actually is) either thinner or finer than a size 12 of another type.
-Where a packet contains a needle count followed by two size numbers such as "20 Sharps 5/10" the second set of numbers correspond to the range of sizes of needle within the packet, in this case typically ten sharps needles of size 5 and ten of size 10 (for a total of 20 needles).
+Where a packet contains a needle count followed by two size numbers such as "20 Sharps 5/10" the second set of numbers corresponds to the range of sizes of the needle within the packet, in this case typically ten sharps needles of size 5 and ten of size 10 (for a total of 20 needles).
 As another example, a packet labeled "16 Milliners 3/9" would contain 16 milliners needles ranging in sizes from 3 to 9.